juseg/hyoga/doc/datasets/opening.rst

 .. warning::

-   Running these for the first time will download and deflate ca. 12 GB data from the web.
-Broken or partially downloaded files are not handled and will need to be manually deleted from the cache directory (``~/.cache/hyoga``) in case of interrupted downloads.
+   Running these for the first time will download and deflate ca. 12 GB global data in the default case, and ca. 1.2 TB in the case of `cw5e5` atmosphere source.
+Broken or partially downloaded files are not handled and instead need to be manually deleted from the cache directory (``~/.cache/hyoga``) in case of interrupted downloads.